Ring Sizing Guide

 We can get a pretty accurate measurement by measuring the internal diameter of the ring.

-Lay the ring on the ruler, and line up the inside of one edge with the beginning of one centimetre.
+Lay the ring on the ruler, and line up the inside edge with the beginning of one centimetre.
 Then, adjust the ring till the widest point spans the measurements on the ruler.
 Take a photo straight down.
 Count how many mm there are between the two internal edges – this is the internal diameter.

 We can work out a pretty accurate ring size from this measure, but if you can send me the photo we can double-check for you.